What is Loom.exe, Is it Malware, and How to Uninstall it?

 How to uninstall Loom.exe

-1. Click on the “Start” button and open “Settings”.
-Alternatively, you can press the Windows + i keys to open Settings directly.
+1. Hit the “Start” button and go to “Settings”.
+Or, press Windows + i to jump there fast.

-2. In Settings, navigate to “Apps” and then select “Installed apps”.
-This section lists all the applications installed on your system.Settings Installed Apps Windows 11
+2. Find “Apps” and then “Installed apps”.
+This shows all the apps on your PC.Settings Installed Apps Windows 11

-Upon completing these steps, the Loom software and the related Loom.exe file should be removed from your system.
+After these steps, the Loom software and the Loom.exe file should be off your computer.

 Summing up